Blog

 7. Number of inbound links

 These are the links that your blog earned from other sites.
-Your goal is for your blog to be viewed by search engines as authoritative, and having other credible sites link to your blog helps with this aspect of SEO.
-Aside from SEO, understanding these referring websites can expose you to new audiences and provide ideas for new topics.
+You want search engines to view your blog as an authoritative source, and having other credible sites link to your blog helps with this aspect of SEO.
+Aside from SEO, understanding these referring websites can expose your firm to new audiences and provide ideas for new topics.

 8. Time spent on page

-This metric tells you how long a user stayed to engage with the content once arriving on your post.
+This metric tells you how long a user stayed engaged with the content once they navigated to your post.
 General wisdom dictates that the longer someone is on your post, the more engaged they are.
 However, keep in mind that some posts simply take longer to read than others, and a great user experience makes it easy for readers to find things quickly, which isn’t a bad thing.

 9. Bounce rate

 This number will tell you how often people leave your post without clicking through to other parts of your site.
 If this rate is high, it’s time to increase the quality of your content.
-Consider adding a sidebar widget to your blog that will display the top 5 posts, so that readers have the ability to choose new content that’s more tailored to their interests.
+Consider adding a sidebar widget to your blog that displays the top 5 posts, giving readers the ability to choose new content that’s more tailored to their interests.

 10. Social shares and comments